KanChiMoe/aws-docs/docs/security.md

 ## IAM policy

-Group of permissions in json of what a user can or can't do.
+Group of permissions in json of what a user or role can or can't do.

 ## IAM Groups